 IDIDN’T KNOW A PINTLE FROM A GUDGEON, but I knew I had dragged home some rusty, clunky iron tag-sale finds over the years that I’d grown tired of moving around the garage ever since.
-And so were born my trash-to-treasure style garden gates last week, thanks to a crafty friend who knows his hinge parts and a thing or two more.
+And so were born my trash-to-treasure style garden gates, thanks to a crafty friend who knows his hinge parts and a thing or two more.

 After that, I kept bringing things home, but never doing anything with them (sound familiar?).
 Two small panels with an open basket-weave, like a fancy pie crust, were probably once the grating or protective shutters over a low, arched window.
 Now they hang on pieces of plumbing pipe, marking two narrow pathways bisecting one big border.

 My handy friend knew to ask: Did I want the pipe to rust like the “gates” that would be suspended from it?
-Yes, I said, and so he chose black pipe (capped, above), used for heating and gas lines and such, rather than galvanized, which is already less new-and-shiny looking.
-The black pipe will wear rather than remain gleaming silvery outdoors.
+Yes, I said, and so he chose black pipe (capped, above), used for heating and gas lines and such, rather than galvanized; the black is already less new-and-shiny looking.
+It will wear rather than remain gleaming silvery outdoors.
 The gudgeons are improvised with a pair of giant eye bolts that pierce the pipe, with a locking nut on the opposite side.

 The other new gate (top photo and just above) was actually also a gate in its former life, and now hangs between two 8-by-8 posts I’d had lying behind the barn the last who knows how many years, since the spot where they once stood got dug up and changed when a piece of terrace went in.
 The posts will look better once vines do their camouflage thing, but we’re off to a good start, anyhow, and it now “announces” the entry to a series of raised vegetable beds.
 Fun.

 Only problem: I am eyeing roadside tag sales with a new hunger again, now that I’ve managed to clear some space in the garage.